 Diversification is necessary if you don’t know which stocks to pick, don’t have time to research investments, or, as is the case of the most fund managers, you are scared of underperforming your index and your job or compensation depends on it.

-Now think of a typical financial planner or your friendly neighborhood broker.
-It is just so easy for them to follow the herd and the conventional wisdom than to risk losing a client by giving a different advice which might be considered “risky”.
+Now think of a typical financial planner or your friendly neighborhood broker (what does a stock broker do?).
+It is just so easy for them to follow the herd and the conventional wisdom than to risk losing a client by giving a different investing advice which might be considered “risky”.

 But there is a much more fundamental question, you as an investor need to ask yourself.
 Your wealth, retirement and future lifestyle depend on your investments.
 Why would you accept average or mediocre in this area of your life when you will not accept average or mediocre in any other part of your life?